 Caution: There are unbleeped swear words that happen during the musical portions of this episode.
 If you are listening with kids, keep that in mind.

-"Shut Your Drawer Hole" and "The Most Important Trial of the Day," taped in front of a live audience at one of two shows recorded at the Bell House in Brooklyn, NY on September 19, 2016 during the Tour of Live Justice!
-Plus, Judge John Hodgman and Bailiff Jesse Thorn catch up with Jenny and Erin from Episode 186: The Commune-ish Manifesto and songs from PitchBlak Brass Band!
+"Good Coif, Bad Coif" and "Silence of the Jams," taped in front of a live audience at the Bell House in Brooklyn, NY on September 19, 2016 during the Tour of Live Justice!
+Judge John Hodgman and Bailiff Jesse Thorn also catch up with Dave King, a friend of the show and listener who lived in Antarctica.
+Plus, beloved Guest Bailiff Jean Grae joins the show as musical guest AND Expert Witness.
+And the return of PitchBlak Brass Band!

-Thank you to Sarahjane Dube and Teddy Hose for suggesting this week's titles!
+Thank you to Ian Brodie and Allie Hoover for suggesting this week's titles!
 To suggest a title for a future episode, like Judge John Hodgman on Facebook.
 We regularly put a call for submissions.